dotnet/docs-maui/docs/migration/renderer-to-handler.md

 ### Native view cleanup

-Each platform's handler implementation overrides the `DisconnectHandler` implementation, which is used to perform native view cleanup such as unsubscribing from events and disposing objects.
+Each platform's handler implementation overrides the <xref:Microsoft.Maui.Handlers.ViewHandler`2.DisconnectHandler> implementation, which is used to perform native view cleanup such as unsubscribing from events and disposing objects.
 However, this override is intentionally not invoked by .NET MAUI.
 Instead, you must invoke it yourself from a suitable location in your app's lifecycle.
 This could be when the page containing the control is navigated away from, which causes the page's `Unloaded` event to be raised.

 An event handler for the page's `Unloaded` event can be registered in XAML: